VishalPV2004/IPCoreDesign/README.md

 #### + Under Sources tab, click '+' to add a new source, click "Add/Create simulation sources", then click "Create file", give it a name, ok and then finish.

-#### + Under Simulation sources your testbench file will be present, open it and code the testbench.
+#### + Under Simulation sources your empty testbench file will be present, open it and code the testbench, if you dont know how to code, I've attached a testbench file above.
+After coding, save it then proceed.

 #### + Click "run simulation" and you can view the output waveform, verify it with all your constaints.